A continuum of invariant measures for the periodic KdV and mKdV equations

-Also, note that because of our convention, the operators $(2\vk\pm \dd)^{-1}$ appearing in \eqref{G2} are defined via their action on $L^2(\R)$.
+Also, note that because of our convention, the operators $(2\kk\pm \dd)^{-1}$ appearing in \eqref{G2} are defined via their action on $L^2(\R)$.
 However, since $q$ is periodic, we have

 where $\mathcal{G}_{0}$ is defined in \eqref{periodG}.
-Note that the Fourier coefficients of the operator $(2\vk\pm\dd)^{-1}$ acting on $L^2(\T)$ are $(2\vk \pm i\xi)^{-1}$.
+Note that the Fourier coefficients of the operator $(2\kk\pm\dd)^{-1}$ acting on $L^2(\T)$ are $(2\kk \pm i\xi)^{-1}$.
 Thus, we may view the operators in \eqref{G2} in the usual way as operators on $L^2(\T)$ whenever they act on a periodic function.
-The other operator of importance that will appear in this way is $\mathsf{R}_0 (\vk) := (\vk^2-\partial^2)^{-1}$, for which we have
+The other operator of importance that will appear in this way is $\mathsf{R}_0 (\kk) := (\kk^2-\partial^2)^{-1}$, for which we have

-with periodic Fourier coefficients $(\vk^2+\xi^2)^{-1}$.
+with periodic Fourier coefficients $(\kk^2+\xi^2)^{-1}$.
 We apply this remark at all further relevant instances in this paper without further discussion.

-For $\vk \gg 1+\|q\|_{L^2(\T)}^2$, the following properties of $\g(\vk)$ and $g_{-}(\vk)$ were proven in \cite{Forlano}; see also \cite{HGKV}.
-For arbitrary $\vk\geq 1$, the identities remain true by analytic continuation.
-However, we need estimates which are valid for all $\vk\geq 1$, and these were proven in a non-perturbative fashion in \cite{FKV}; see also \cite{KMV} for the case of KdV.
+For $\kk \gg 1+\|q\|_{L^2(\T)}^2$, the following properties of $\g(\kk)$ and $g_{-}(\kk)$ are essentially proven in \cite{Forlano} with the ideas in \cite[Section 6]{KV}; see also \cite{HGKV}.
+For arbitrary $\kk\geq \tfrac{1}{2}$, the identities remain true by analytic continuation.
+However, we need estimates which are valid for all $\kk\geq \tfrac{1}{2}$, and these were proven in a non-perturbative fashion in \cite{FKV}; see also \cite{KMV} for the case of KdV.

-\begin{proposition}[Properties of $\g$, and $g_{-}$] Let $q\in L^2(\T)$ and $\vk\geq 1$.
+\begin{proposition}[Properties of $\g$, and $g_{-}$] Let $q\in L^2(\T)$ and $\kk\geq \tfrac{1}{2}$.
 Then:

-\noi\textup{(i)} We have $\g(\vk, q)\in H^{1}_{\vk}(\T)$, $g_{-}(\vk, q)\in H^{2}_{\vk}(\T)$, and the following estimates hold
+\noi\textup{(i)} We have $\g(\kk, q)\in H^{1}_{\kk}(\T)$, $g_{-}(\kk, q)\in H^{2}_{\kk}(\T)$, and the following estimates hold

-In particular, if $q\in C^{\infty}(\T)$, then $\g(\vk,q), g_{-}(\vk,q)\in C^{\infty}(\T)$.
+In particular, if $q\in C^{\infty}(\T)$, then $\g(\kk,q), g_{-}(\kk,q)\in C^{\infty}(\T)$.

-\noi\textup{(ii)} The mappings $q\mapsto \g(\vk,q)$ and $q\mapsto g_{-}(\vk,q)$ are Lipschitz in the following sense:
+\noi\textup{(ii)} The mappings $q\mapsto \g(\kk,q)$ and $q\mapsto g_{-}(\kk,q)$ are Lipschitz in the following sense:

 for any $q_1, q_2\in L^2(\T)$.

 \noi\textup{(iii)} The following differential identities hold in the sense of distributions:

 and also